Sean-Der/webrtc-uri/draft-seaduboi-webrtc-uri.md

 - A user can cast their desktop or a video to another device.

-## Use cases for World routable host
+## Use cases for World Routable host
 - A user can publish media real-time to a CDN

 - A user can connect to a CDN to watch a real-time video

 # The WebRTC URI Scheme

-The WebRTC URI takes two possible form
+The WebRTC URI takes two possible forms.
+The only difference is how the authority is handled.

+## Zeroconf
+Zeroconf is used for connecting two WebRTC Agents in the same network.
+These agents don't need to know a address/port ahead of time since the discovery is done via mDNS.

-    webrtc://<ice-user-fragment>:<ice-password>@<mDNS name>?<paramaters>
+    webrtc://<ice-user-fragment>:<ice-password>@<mDNS name>?<parameters>

-    webrtc://<ice-user-fragment>:<ice-password>@<IP/Port>?<paramaters>
+## World Routable
+World Routable URIs are used to connect to a host that is listening on a Address/Port.
+The Agent with the URI needs to know the Address/Port ahead of time.

+    webrtc://<ice-user-fragment>:<ice-password>@<Address/Port>?<parameters>

+## Parameters
+The following parameters are recognized, more will need to be added.

+* local-ice-ufrag = Local ICE Agent's user fragment ( STRING )
+* local-ice-pwd   = Local ICE Agent's password ( STRING )
+* datachannel     = Should a SCTP Assocation be started ( BOOL )

 # Examples of WebRTC URI Syntax

 ## Zeroconf
+The following two URIs would allow two WebRTC Agents in the same network to connect and have bi-directional text communication.
+The first agent would assume the mDNS name `alice.local` and the second would be `bob.local`.

+    webrtc://eu6k:cae6@alice.local?local-ice-ufrag=adu3&local-ice-pwd=eew4&datachannel

+    webrtc://adu3:eew4@bob.local?local-ice-ufrag=eu6k&local-ice-pwd=cae6&datachannel

+## World Routable
+The following URI allows a WebRTC Agent to connect to a World Routable agent.

+    webrtc://eu6k:cae6@example.org:5001?local-ice-ufrag=adu3&local-ice-pwd=eew4&datachannel

+# Sharing URIs
+The typical flow for crafting and sharing WebRTC URIs will differ depending on the use case.

+## Zeroconf
+For Zeroconf the two WebRTC Agents will need to agree on details ahead of time.
+The user will pick two unique mDNS names ahead of time and other details.

+In some cases you could have a device with a static name.
+It wouldn't need to know any details about the remote peer.
+You could have `my-security-camera.local`.
+Anyone could connect if they know the ICE authentication details.

-## Public server
+## World Routable
+A World Routable URI would be shared by the owner of the World Routable WebRTC Agent.
+This is something that a user could copy out of a dashboard and then could input into their local user agent.

-# Security, Privacy and Availability Benefits
+# Security, Privacy and Availability Benefits of WebRTC URIs
-Without a WebRTC URI a signaling plane is required to establish a WebRTC session.
+Without the WebRTC URI a signaling plane is required to establish a WebRTC session.

-If an attacker is able to modify messages they could MITM a WebRTC Session.
+If an attacker is able to modify messages in the signaling plane they could MITM a WebRTC Session.
 The attacker could replace the candidates and certificate fingerprint with their own.
 They could then route all traffic through a host they control.
 The two users would connect to each other and not realize that anything is wrong.

 If an attacker is able to observe messages they can extract valuable information around a session.
 The attacker is able to determine when a call is taking place.
 They are also able to determine how many media tracks are being exchanged.

 Many times two WebRTC agents are in the same LAN.
-The signaling plane is usually run on a world routable server.
+The signaling plane is usually run on a World Routable server.
 The WebRTC Agents may have direct connectivity with each other, but not be able to connect to the signaling plane.

+# Compatibility with Existing WebRTC Implementations

 # Security Considerations